I never thought I’d be a politician.

 P.S.

+If you believe in what we’re working towards in Texas, will you show your support for our campaign right now?
 Make a $35 donation or—even better!—become a long-term supporter by setting up a monthly donation today.
 These funds help us grow our team and afford the materials, technology, and tools we need in order to win.